keboola/developers-docs/extend/generic-extractor/config/mappings.md

 |cars|Jane,Doe|
 |flowers|Jane,Doe|

-**Important:** if you set column (or combination of columns) as primary key which have duplicate values, they won't be imported!
+**Important:** If you set a column (or combination of columns) as a primary key which has duplicate values, the rows will not be imported!

-### Disbled Parent Key
+### Disabled Parent Key
-It is also possible to entirely disable the relationships between parts of response objects.
+It is also possible to entirely disable the relationships between parts of the response objects.
-Consider for example this API response:
+Consider, for example, this API response:

 {% highlight json %}
 [